DACH auto brand VIP launch — 80-pax Caspian reveal

 Yarat Contemporary Art Space

-Why Baku for a single-reveal launch
+Why run a single-reveal auto launch in Baku?

 - Outdoor blackout is permissible.
 Most EU capitals refuse to dim public lighting for a private event.
 Baku's Cabinet-level liaison can grant a controlled 10 to 15 minute window for productions of national-press scale.